 In quad-segmented mode, the NoC sends a 1024-bit bus that is segmented across four NAPs.
 This mode makes the user logic a little more complex as the design logically is one large packet processing engine distributed across the four NAP locations.
 This mode does guarantee in-order packet arrival, and larger packets arrive with less latency than in packet mode described above.
-Because the bus is segmented, packets can potentially start at any of the four NAPs, and up to two packets can arrive in a single cycle.
+Because the bus is segmented, packets can potentially start at any of the four NAPs, and up to two packets can arrive in a single fabric clock cycle.

-Similar to the packet mode above, the FPGA logic can be spread across the space of four NAPs on the designated columns, rather than having to be placed immediately next to the Ethernet MAC.
+Similar to the packet mode above, the FPGA logic can be spread across the space of four NAPs on the designated columns, rather than having to be placed immediately next to the Ethernet subsystem.
 This arrangement helps ease congestion, and because the design can be split across four NAPs, the frequency can be reduced similar to the packet mode.
+For example, a single processing engine for a 400GE solution requires a 1024-bit bus running at 728 MHz, whereas the quad-segmented mode for 400GE uses four NAPs and requires four 256-bit buses running at 507 MHz.
 The figure below shows how the packets are arranged and segmented for the quad-segmented mode.